marq24/emacberry.com/_docs/3050-autostart.md

 - At least one location in the LocationManager that is configured for Auto-START/STOP
 <br/>**or**<br/>
 - A loaded navigation path
+- **If** you have configured an Auto-START/STOP location GPSLogger will always launch it's [Background-Service](../1100-data/#service) when you start the application and keep the service up and running till you will terminate the app by selecting **EXIT** from the menu (or use the **EXIT** action of the sticky notification).

 # Configure  AUTO-Start & AUTO-Stop Locations
 The central point of add/enable AUTO-Logging locations is the 'LocationManager' - you can select any existing location